When you’re starting in the HVAC field or simply need to update your HVAC service pricing, you may be unsure how much to charge.

 If you choose to charge by the hour, you may already have your rates sorted out.
-In the case of hourly rates, each job will be worth however long it takes to complete, plus the cost of materials.
+In the case of hourly rates, each job will be worth however long it takes to complete, plus the cost of the HVAC equipment.

 If you decide on a flat-rate pricing model, you’ll have to do some math to determine the overall value of your services, plus the cost of materials.
 For inspiration, here are some examples of standard services and how you might price them.

-Service calls are usually quick visits that involve minor air conditioning unit repairs or consultations.
+Service calls are usually quick visits that involve minor AC system repairs or consultations.
 A service call fee structure typically involves two parts:

 - First, there’s the fee for the visit itself.
 This fee is independent of any work you need to do when you’re there—it’s simply your price for driving over and spending your time looking at the issue.

-- Second, there’s the cost associated with fixing the problem.
+- Second, there’s the cost associated with fixing the problem maybe it was a replacement cost.
 Here, you’ll include your fee for labor and parts.
 Service calls are usually for minor issues, so your rates should account for that.

-Replacing part or all of an older HVAC system can often be easier than installing a brand new system.
-For example, you may only need to replace the air conditioning unit, not the ducts.
+Replacing part or all of an older HVAC system can often be easier than installing a brand-new system.
+For example, you may only need to replace the air conditioning unit, not the ducts, or you may need a new heat pump, not an air handler.
 As such, your rates for this service might be lower than a complete HVAC installation.

 Replacing a boiler, AC unit, or furnace usually includes the price of the new unit, labor, and the cost to dispose of the old unit.
 According to Bob Vila, the cost of labor for an HVAC replacement typically ranges from $500–$2,500.

-With that in mind, you should factor both the time-intensive nature of the installation and the cost of the new system into your price.
-Another helpful way to consider the cost of labor for an installation is by the size of the home.
+With that in mind, you should factor both the time-intensive nature of the installation and the cost of the new system into your total HVAC cost.
+Another helpful way to consider the average cost of labor for an installation is by the size of the home.
 According to Forbes, the average installation cost per square foot is $15–$18.
-That brings the cost for the consumer to $4,000–$10,000, depending on square footage and the unit.
+That brings the cost for the consumer to $4,000–$10,000, depending on the square footage and the unit.